Steps Towards a Theory of Visual Information: Active Perception, Signal-to-Symbol Conversion and the Interplay Between Sensing and Control: The role of tracking in recognition

 \cut{ }

 \cut{ }

 Thus the ability to track depends on {\em proper sampling} in both space and time.
-This suggests the approach to multi-scale tracking used in \cite{leeS10}: \begin{enumerate} \item Construct a spatial scale-space, until the signal is properly sampled in time. \cut{\tt This can always be guaranteed\cutThree{ as diffusion will eventually make the signal arbitrarily low-pass}.} \item Estimate motion at the coarser scale, with whatever feature tracking/motion estimation/optical flow algorithm one wishes to use \cite{leeS10}.
+This suggests the approach to multi-scale tracking used in \cite{leeS10}: \begin{enumerate} \item Construct a spatial scale-space of feature detectors, until the signal is properly sampled in time. \cut{\tt This can always be guaranteed\cutThree{ as diffusion will eventually make the signal arbitrarily low-pass}.} \item Estimate motion at the coarser scale, with whatever feature tracking/motion estimation/optical flow algorithm one wishes to use \cite{leeS10}.
 This is now possible because the proper sampling condition is satisfied both in space and time.\cutThree{\footnote{In practice, there is a trade-off, as in the limit too smooth a signal will fail the transversality condition (\ref{eq-jacobian}) and will not enable establishing a proper frame $\hat g$.}} \item Propagate the estimated motion in the region determined by the detector to the next scale.
 At the next scale, there may be only one selected region in the corresponding frame, or there may be more (or none), as there can be singular perturbations (bifurcations, births and deaths). \item For each region selected at the next scale, repeat the process from 2. \end{enumerate} This is illustrated in Figure \ref{fig-selection-tree}.

 Note that only the terminal branches of the selection scale-space provide an estimate of the frame $\hat g$, whereas the hidden branches are used only to initialize the lower branches.
-Alternatively, one can report each motion estimate at the native selection scale (Figure \ref{fig-selection-tree} middle).
+Nevertheless, one can report each motion estimate at the native selection scale (Figure \ref{fig-selection-tree} middle), even if they are subsumed by the terminal branches of the selection tree.

 \cut{This is different than multi-scale tracking as traditionally done\cutThree{, whereby features are selected at multiple scales, then the scale-space is {\em flattened} (dashed line in Figure \ref{fig-selection-tree} right), and then each of the resulting feature points (now the nomenclature of ``point'' is appropriate, as scale has been removed from the detected frames) are tracked in scale-space.
 This is what is done in the multi-scale version of} \cite{lucasK81} described in \cite{bakerM01} and implemented in \cite{openCV}, illustrated in Figure \ref{fig-selection-tree} (right).}